Bezawit11/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 Otherwise, return a list of instances - the type of these instances depends on cls (current class using this method) You must use the from_json_string and create methods (implemented previously)

+ //since we were strongly advised to work with other peers in the test development, i really made little contribution in regards to that and got alot of help from peers.